danielharrell/LectFall2015/Question.md

 anything I might encounter in the world, like the podium in front of me, *not* something rather than something else, but indeed something rather than nothing.
-And I can make the podium vanish, in this sense, simply by closing my eyes.
+And I can make the podium vanish, from this point of view, simply by closing my eyes.
 Or lose the world altogether, once they close for good.

-Ask why I'm the source of this presence, is to ask about the source of the presence.
-We have an answer to question of shift, even if no answer to question of what answer would be, even the kind of answer.
+Ask why I'm the source of this presence, is to ask about the source of the presence, the source of my own point of view upon the world.
+To ask why I'm something rather than nothing, is to ask why my point of view upon the world is something rather than nothing, but then to ask why the world my point of view contains is something rather than nothing.

+We have an answer to question
+of shift, even if no answer to question of what answer would be, even the kind of answer.
 Why is inexplicable, in asking to make present to me the origin of presence.
+I am asking for the source of this presence to present itself, as if it weren't a source, or could somehow be made a source of itself.
+But the other possibility: the presence has no source, because it is a source. could ever be what n be what it originates. as if it might be at once an origin and an outcome.
+To

 Beginning: make sense in advance of what follows it, but at the same time as asking for what follows.
 How are